 The project follows a direction from the Queensland Government in September 2015 to work with the community to amend the neighbourhood plan after a review of the development application at 390 Levitt Road, Upper Kedron.

-Highlights of the draft neighbourhood plan
+The following components of the draft neighbourhood plan remain unchanged:

-- support for an efficient transport network and an emergency-access-only connection to Mt Nebo Road
+- Support for an efficient transport network and an emergency-access-only connection to Mt Nebo Road.

 Ferny Grove-Upper Kedron neighbourhood planning study area